Full South: Ski to the South Pole

 Are you a serious adventurer looking for the challenge of a lifetime?
-Join us for the 2018-2019 South Pole season by embarking on this very demanding & deeply rewarding expedition.
+Join us by embarking on this very demanding & deeply rewarding expedition.
 The Full South Pole Expedition challenges even the most experienced adventurers.
 Expect persistent winds, heavy sleds, eight to ten hours of skiing each day and temperatures plunging well below zero.
 Expect also pristine wilderness, surreal beauty and an opportunity to get to know Antarctica's many moods.
 Polar exploration at its finest!

-Like early polar explorers you will embark for the South Pole from the edge of Antarctica, climbing from sea level and scaling the Polar Plateau.
+Like early polar explorers your journey for the South Pole from the edge of Antarctica, climbing from sea level and scaling the Polar Plateau.
 Prior experience is required for this extreme expedition.
 Contact PolarExplorers for more information here.

 - Equipment List